-For the analysis of the greedy kernel approximation algorithms in Section \ref{sec:analysis_fgreedy} we will extend an analysis introduced in \cite{SH16b, wenzel2021analysis}.
-For this, knowledge about the Kolmogorov $n$-widths \cite{pinkus2012n} that are associated to our approximation problems are required, whereby we focus on Dirichlet boundary conditions for simplicity. \\ The Kolmogorov $n$-widths $d_n(\Lambda)$ of $\Lambda \subset \calh'$ in the dual Hilbert space $\calh'$ of a Hilbert space $\calh$ are defined as
+For the analysis of the generalized greedy kernel approximation algorithms in \Cref{sec:analysis_fgreedy} we will extend an analysis introduced in \cite{santin2017convergence,wenzel2022analysis}.
+For this, the knowledge about some Kolmogorov $n$-widths \cite{pinkus2012n}, that are associated to our approximation problems, are required: The Kolmogorov $n$-widths $d_n(\Lambda)$ of $\Lambda \subset \calh'$ in the dual Hilbert space $\calh'$ of a Hilbert space $\calh$ are defined as

-The shorthand notation $d_n(\Lambda)$ will be used whenever the Hilbert space $\calh$ respectively its dual $\mathcal{H}'$ are clear.
-We remark that we can rewrite this Kolmogorov width: It is possible to move this definition from the dual space $\calh'$ to the primal space $\calh$, since the Riesz representer Theorem gives an isometry.
+The shorthand notation $d_n(\Lambda)$ will be used whenever the Hilbert space $\calh$ or its dual $\mathcal{H}'$ are clear.
+We remark that we can rewrite this Kolmogorov width: It is possible to move this definition from the dual space $\calh'$ to the primal space $\calh$, since the Riesz representer theorem gives an isometry.
 Furthermore we calculate the distance in the Hilbert space by using orthogonal projections and obtain that

-For the problem of PDE approximation the Hilbert space is chosen as $\calh := \ns$, i.e.\ as the RKHS of some kernel $k$.
-The set $\Lambda$ is defined via the PDE equations in Eq.\ \eqref{eq:lambda_sets}, i.e.\